 'Yes, took, away from here,' the short demon signed.
 'He also poisoned my sister, made her kill your soldiers.
 Why would he do that?'

 Dylis could do little more than blink in response.
 The mere thought of Glaw kidnapping a demon and poisoning another of them was unfathomable.
 He was a good soldier, yes, but she could easily best him in battle and he'd never been a master strategist.
-How by the word of the Emperor did he managed to get any of these creature to go anywhere?
+How by the word of the Emperor did he manage to get any of these creatures to go anywhere?

 Dylis' mind raised.
 No one would come for her, that much was painfully clear.
 She had nothing to barter, nothing but her life, and that was worth about as much as a dirty rag in this situation.